colebaril/Mosquito_Monitor/README.md

 [![](https://img.shields.io/badge/Shiny-shinyapps.io-blue?style=flat&labelColor=white&logo=RStudio&logoColor=blue)](https://colewb.shinyapps.io/Mosquito_Monitor/) ![](https://img.shields.io/badge/Status-In_Development-purple) ![](https://img.shields.io/badge/Build-Functional-green) ![](https://img.shields.io/badge/Version-0.0.1-orange)

-I developed a workflow and app that, in conjunction, collects mosquito trap data from government sources, stores historical data, and displays data in a digestable format.
-Historical data for the City of Brandon and Western Manitoba will be displayed in addition to daily updates on City of Winnipeg and City of Brandon trap counts.
+I developed an [automated workflow](https://github.com/colebaril/Mosquito_Monitor/blob/main/.github/workflows/) and [Shiny App](https://colewb.shinyapps.io/Mosquito_Monitor/) that, in conjunction, collects mosquito trap data from government sources, stores historical data, and displays data in a digestable format.
+Historical data for the City of Brandon, City of Winnipeg and Western Manitoba will be displayed in addition to daily updates on City of Winnipeg and City of Brandon trap counts.

 # Workflow

-Everyday, a workflow runs via GitHub Actions.
-This workflow scrapes data from various sources, cleans the data and appends metadata.
+A scheduled workflow runs via GitHub Actions.
+This workflow scrapes data from various sources including the City of Winnipeg and City of Brandon websites.
+The workflow then cleans the data and appends metadata.
 The resulting file is saved as `mosquito_data.rds` in this repository and may be downloaded from the app by navigating to the `Data` tab and clicking either the `csv` or `Excel` buttons.

 # App

-A shiny app reads the `mosquito_data.rds` file and displays summary tables and figures.
+A shiny app reads the `mosquito_data.rds` file and displays summary tables, figures and downloadable data.

-# In Development

-I am currently working on ways to incorporate AFA analyses into the data and app, which is a calculation based on soil moisuture conditions, forecasted rainfall, trap counts, temperature and status of larval development sites.
-The City of Winnipeg monitors these factors, but only presents a static figure on their website.
+#  Historic Metadata Analysis

+## City of Winnipeg

+## City of Brandon

 # Disclaimer